Illinois offers faculty and staff the opportunity to add an international component to their course work through short-term study abroad programs.

 Program Leader Training

-The Office of International Safety and Security provides program leaders with workshops each semester to acquaint them with resources available to them.
+International Safety and Security provides program leaders with workshops each semester to acquaint them with resources available to them.
 The training will also offer case studies and exercise to help program leaders be prepared for a variety of situations they may encounter while abroad.
 For more information on upcoming training programs, please contact the Coordinator for International Safety and Security

 Documents & Forms